-Lone Star Geyser is a popular hike for many different reasons.
+Lone Star Geyser is a popular 2.5 mile (one way) hike in Yellowstone National Park for many different reasons.
 It’s a unique geyser located slightly off the beaten path, it has a massive cone at its base, it’s one of the most punctual large geysers in the park, it’s accessible for bicycles, and it’s a very easy hike, making it accessible for nearly anyone.

 Lone Star Geyser Trail Description